 Before arranging a trip through a broker, check the company's credentials through the Better Business Bureau and online at Transport Reviews.
 Also check with the Federal Motor Carrier Safety Administration, by using the company's motor carrier number, to be sure it's licensed.
 Always ask for proof of insurance and beware a broker or driver who demands a lot of money upfront.

 Shipping by Rail ($334 to $1,500)Another option is loading the car onto a train.
-For distances exceeding about 750 miles, train transport is cheaper than truck, according to representatives from Union Pacific and its ShipCarsNow service -- but they were unable to provide a quote.
+For distances exceeding about 750 miles, train transport is cheaper than truck, according to representatives from Union Pacific and its ShipCarsNow service, now part of UP’s Loup unit — but they were unable to provide a quote.
 An on-time delivery of an SUV from Louisiana to Nebraska reported by a pleased user ran $1,500 for door-to-door service.

 Vehicles transported by rail travel in enclosed cars, although a shipper who has used train service cautioned that cars are still vulnerable to vandalism while sitting in depots.
 Train transport is intended primarily for auto dealers moving several vehicles at once, and while individual owners can occasionally find an open slot, it is near impossible to ensure a specific day.
-This option is available at select locations only, and pickup and drop-off still involve a truck, probably for an added fee (as on the ShipCarsNow delivery).
+This option is available at select locations only, and pickup and drop-off still involve a truck, probably for an added fee.

 Amtrak runs a car transport service for snowbirds, who put their vehicles on a train and ride along on the convoy between a station near Washington, D.C., and a town near Orlando, Florida.
 A one-way fare for a passenger and car ranges from about $334 to $517 in August and September.
 The trip takes about 18 hours.

-Driving It Yourself ($915)The most obvious solution -- and the cheapest one for those with time to spare -- is to drive the car yourself.
-Using the Internal Revenue Service's standard mileage rate of 17 cents for moving purposes (based on the variable costs of operating the vehicle, including gas and oil), the cost of a 3,000-mile trip would be about $510.
+Driving It Yourself ($945)The most obvious solution — and the cheapest one for those with time to spare — is to drive the car yourself.
+Using the Internal Revenue Service's standard mileage rate of 18 cents for moving purposes (based on the variable costs of operating the vehicle, including gas and oil), the cost of a 3,000-mile trip would be about $540.

 The cost of using an auto transport company looks even less appealing when you add the price of a one-way plane ticket.
 A vehicle shipped through a car transport service also cannot carry any personal items.
 Aside from insurance issues, truck drivers are so conscious of excess weight that they typically request no more than one-quarter tank of fuel in the car.
 It might cost several hundred dollars to ship a few boxes that would otherwise fit in the car.